BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 ### About The Base Scenario

-The base scenario presumes the following audience:
+The base scenario presumes an audience with all of the following characteristics:

 * A holder with a significant amount of digital assets (>5% of net worth);
     - with full and legal custody of the assets and no fiduciary responsibility to others;